Indian Prayer by Lee (Little Fawn) Moquin

 my voice, for I stand before you as but one of your many children.

 I have traveled long and far and I have grown tired and weary.
 My heart has much sadness for my journey has taken me to a land I do not understand and fear.

 My eyes no longer see the beauty you have created for all to see.
 They now only see shadows and darkness.

 My ears no longer hear the laughter of children at play.
 They now only hear the silence of night and the beating of my own heart.

 I fear I have taken the wrong road in life, and with each passing of the sun my heart becomes more heavy with sadness for I no longer walk in balance with the universe and upon Earth Mother.

 Oh Great Spirit must I be lost forever like a pebble within a mountain of stones.
 Am I to wander forever in darkness?

 I want once more my ears to hear the winds caressing the leaves, and the sound of water rushing over stones in a stream.

 I want my heart to dance again to the many songs of the birds in Spring.

 I want to know the happiness and feel the tranquillity of walking in balance with Earth Mother, and my brothers and sisters and where my heart and spirit shall wander no more forever.

 When my life has ended like the setting of the sun, I want to stand before you, Oh Great Spirit, with a pure heart, straight eyes and unashamed."

-American Poems and Prayers
+Return to Native American Poems and Prayers